Skip to content

 # Run native solvers

-for (name, marker, kwargs) in native_solvers
+for (name, alg) in _natives

-plot_energy_error!(sol, name, marker)
+plot_energy_error!(sol, name, color_idx)

 end